NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/3DSlicerTrainingPrograms/README.md

 1. Plan a new training program for Mauritania.
   - Train the trainers
 1. Plan a new training program for Mozambique
+  - Traiin the trainers
-  - Students at the university
+   -- Students at the university
-  - Residents - profiles: General / Images / Surgeons
+   -- Residents - profiles: General / Images / Surgeons
 1. Continue working in the development of training contents - learning objects - in: [English, French, Portuguese, Arabic, Spanish](https://mt4sd.ulpgc.es/slicer-int/index.php/P%C3%A1gina_principal)

 <img src="Training_1.png" width="600" height="200">